Frequently asked questions

 How do I apply?

 Before you apply for a teacher training place with United Teaching, check that you meet our qualifications and personal qualities criteria.
-Once you've chosen your subject and funding route, head to DfE's application form—it takes around 30 minutes to complete.
+Once you've chosen your subject and training route, you have two options for applying:

 What qualifications do I need?

-• GCSEs at Grade C+ (or equivalent) in English and maths.
-For primary training, you’ll also need a C+ in science.
+• GCSEs at Grade C+ (or equivalent) in English and maths (plus science for Primary trainees)

-• A-levels including a B in the subject you wish to teach and a minimum of BCC overall.
+• A minimum of BCC at A Level, including a B in the subject you wish to teach

 What if I don’t have the required grades in GCSE maths or English (or science for primary courses)?